getgrav/grav-learn/pages/20/08.advanced/05.flex/05.administration/doc.md

 When you click **Save**, Admin Next writes the object and returns you to the list view (a save and redirect), where the change is reflected immediately. **Delete** removes the object and likewise returns you to the list.

+> [!NOTE]
-!!!
-Every edit here goes through the REST API.
+> Every edit here goes through the REST API.
 If you want to script the same create, update, and delete operations, the endpoints are documented at **[Flex Objects API](/20/api/endpoints/flex-objects)**.

 ## Where caching settings live